Schwab’s & Obits & the Mortality Heebie-Jeebies

 A year after Dad died, I took a features writer position at the local newspaper, 10 minutes from my home in the Santa Clarita Valley.
 My editor’s first-day orientation included how to handle the daily obits.
 Since I was the new kid (at age 53) on the editorial staff, she said, “Tag, you’re the obits editor.”

-My dad left a big hole in my heart when he died (and to this day).
-He was a great dad and a wonderful teacher.
+My dad left a big hole in my heart and my life when he died (and to this day).
+He was a great dad (all things considered) and a wonderful teacher.
 I missed him beyond words.
 I thought of him every time I wrote someone else’s obit.

 It also was depressing to be reminded of my own mortality every day.